MarsLandingMedia/FuegoFS/README.md

 FuegoFS is a lightweight file serving application for ServiceNow.
 It stores all of its file content assets in a custom table and exposes a REST endpoint so the files can be retrieved by path.
 This allows small assets or pages to be embedded directly within your instance.

+Essentially, you're able to host your own web applications outside of the standard ServiceNow platform.
+This would be outside of Service Portal and outside of Workspace.
+Add a custom table CRUD API and you have a complete solution based on any modern library you choose.

 ---

 ## How It Works